asmove/quindim/README.md

 ### Windows users

 Most likely, the reader may use Windows.
 For such, the author recommends either the [Git bash](https://gitforwindows.org/) or [Tortoise Git](https://tortoisegit.org/) as source management software.
-Git bash, although it is a terminal, the copy-paste of above commands works the same manner as for linux terminal.
+Git bash is a terminal and the copy-paste of above commands works the same manner as for linux terminal.
 Typically the home path given by tilde '~' lays on ```$(PROGRAM_FILES)/Users```

 ## Installation